merison200/Avax-Farms-Waitlist/README.md

 ---

-Made with love by the Avax Farms Team
+Designed By Okpala Emmanuel on behalf of Avax Team

 Fresh from the Farm - Building the future of sustainable agriculture